pydemic/mundi/README.rst

 ...

-The library creates a custom ``.mundi`` accessor that exposes additional methods not present in regular data frames.
+Mundi creates a custom ``.mundi`` accessor to all dataframes that exposes additional methods not present in regular dataframes.
 The most important of those is the ability to extend the data frame with additional columns available from Mundi itself or from plugins.